gdbroman/broman.blog/_posts/2019-09-23-intelligent-investor-quick.md

 One would think that to do a little better than average, one would just have to spend a little more time than the average person researching stocks - but this couldn’t be further from the truth.

-Warren Buffett has said that during his whole lifetime he’s only been able to identify ten people(!) who have consistently been able to beat the market.
+Warren Buffett has said that during his whole lifetime he’s only been able to identify _ten people_ who have consistently been able to beat the market!

 So it is _possible_ to to consistently beat the market.
-With discipline and resilience you _could_ it.
-But probably not.
+With discipline and resilience, you _could_ it.
+Though probably not.

-But if you do want to give beating Mr. Market a try you will have to exploit that he's seldom right. **The stock market is merely a reflection of people's expectations.** It may correlate with the companies' real value, but _they're not the same thing._
+But if you _do_ want to give beating Mr. Market a try you will have to exploit that he's seldom right. **The stock market is merely a reflection of people's expectations.** It may correlate with the companies' real value, but _they're not the same thing._

 The idea is unsurprisingly to buy a stock when the company is undervalued by the market.
 This should be done mechanically following a checklist.